nabarvn/ledger-lunacy/README.md

 # Ledger Lunacy

-A clean UI for a bank account ledger that investors can use to invest in startups and keep track of all transactions.
+A clean UI for an investing account ledger that investors can use to invest in startups and keep track of all transactions.

 ## Tech Stack: